sosiristseng/template-mkdocs-material/docs/index.md

 ```
 .gitlab-ci.yml  # GitLab CI/CD configurations
 .github/        # Github actions
     ...
 mkdocs.yml      # The configuration file.
 docs/
     index.md    # The documentation homepage.
     ...         # Other markdown pages, images and other files.
-overrides/
-    ...         # Override default templates if needed
 includes/
      examples.md # The files to be included in other files in `docs/`
      ...
 ```